PGCert, MA, BA (Hons)

 Your interview and portfolio

 As part of your application, we require a portfolio of your work.
-You can find out more about what to include in your portfolio by downloading our Portfolio Guidelines.
+You can find out more about what to include in your portfolio by checking our Portfolio Guidelines.

 MA Fine Art offers a distinctly individual focus and reassessment of one’s own practice and the familiar.
 Aspirations drive deep research questions through which differing understandings of creativity are recognised.
 Learning is actively shaped around perspectives of multifarious ethnicities, neurodiversity and both disciplinary and educational currency.
 The importance of ‘ambiguity’ central to the creative educational experience is acknowledged.